w3c/wai-curricula/content/designer/colors-and-styles.md

 Students should be able to:

 * explain how contrast ratios allow people with disabilities to read, understand, and distinguish foreground content from background
-* create designs that allow text and images of text to have a contrast ratio of at least 4.5:1
+* create designs that allow text and images of text to have a contrast ratio of at least 4.5:1 with respect to their background
-* create designs that allow for large-scale text and images of text to have a contrast ratio of at least 3:1
+* create designs that allow for large-scale text and images of text to have a contrast ratio of at least 3:1 with respect to their background
-* create designs that allow user interface components and graphical elements to have a contrast ratio of at least 3:1
+* create designs that allow user interface components and graphical elements to have a contrast ratio of at least 3:1 with respect to their background
 * ensure focus indicators have a contrast ratio that allows them to be perceived by users

 ### Topic: Seizures and Physical Reactions